magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Weeks passed.
 She buried herself in assignments, copying whole chapters at once, eyes red from lack of sleep.
 She thought the hunger would die.

-Until one afternoon, crossing the campus square, she stumbled into a crowd.
-A small stage had been raised.
-Joseph and Bella were performing, voices carrying like a spell.
+Until one afternoon, crossing the campus square, Lucy stumbled into a crowd.
+A temporary stage had been raised, students milling about, laughter echoing.
+Onstage, Joseph and Bella were mid-performance, their voices rolling out like a spell that caught even passersby.

-Joseph shouted, “Bella!”
-His gaze swept the audience.
-Bella’s eyes followed, hawk-like, catching Lucy where she stood.

-Time froze.
-Lucy’s hands shook, but her eyes locked with Bella’s.
-Three seconds, endless, unbearable.
-Then Bella looked away.
+Joseph suddenly straightened, throwing his arm wide with theatrical command:
+“Bella!”

+His voice cracked like a whip, then softened into a grin.
+His gaze swept the audience deliberately, a game she recognised now—the familiar trick of improv: draw someone in, pull the crowd closer by singling out the most withdrawn, the shyest, the one who least wanted the spotlight.

+Bella followed the cue.
+Her eyes scanned the crowd, hawk-like, sharp and merciless in their hunt.
+Students tittered nervously, ducking behind each other.
+Then—her gaze landed on Lucy.

+For a moment, time fractured.

+Lucy’s body jolted as though caught stealing.
+Heat surged into her face.
+Her hands shook, clutching her bag, but her eyes—traitorous, trembling—stayed locked with Bella’s.
+In those three unbearable seconds, everything collapsed into contradiction: the shame of being exposed, the terror of being seen, the guilt of returning again and again to what she swore to resist.
+Yet beneath all of it, another current swelled—an aching recognition, a secret hunger to be chosen, to be pulled into the circle rather than left at the edges.

+Her breath caught.
+Bella’s eyes were not cruel, not mocking, just steady, direct, as though asking something Lucy had no words for.

+Then, mercifully, Bella looked away.
+The crowd exhaled.

-Lucy ran.
-She fled to her dorm, clutching her phone as though it burned.
-Tears streaked down her cheeks as she whispered:
+Lucy didn’t.
+She broke into a run, heart hammering, her legs carrying her out of the square before the applause could follow.
+She fled to her dorm, slammed the door, and pressed her phone to her chest as though it might scorch her.

+Tears came hot and fast.
+Between gasps she whispered, raw and breaking:

-*“Why won’t you let me go?”*
+**“Why won’t you let me go?”**

 At last, trembling, she opened Joseph’s old message.
 She typed slowly, as though the words themselves were forbidden: